On your application, we require you to provide the following information about your education history:

 We require you to upload a copy of your transcript(s) in the online application.
 We will ask you to provide your official transcript(s) only after you have been admitted.
 Any discrepancy between your unofficial and official transcripts could result in the withdrawal of your offer of admission.

 Since all Stanford GSB courses are taught in English and class participation is essential, you must demonstrate proficiency in English.
 Learn more about our English language requirement.
-Speaking a language other than English is not required for admission to the MBA program.
-If you do speak other languages, however, you can indicate your proficiency in up to eight languages (excluding English) in your application.
+Speaking a language other than English is not required for admission to the MBA Program.
+If you do speak other languages, however, you can indicate your proficiency (excluding English) in your application.

-In assessing your readiness for the MBA program, the admissions office will review your university transcripts, any additional coursework you’ve taken, your GMAT or GRE scores, and your professional experience.
-If you have not already taken calculus or statistics, it will strengthen your candidacy to do so before you apply.
+In assessing your readiness for the MBA Program, the admissions office will review your university transcripts, any additional coursework you’ve taken, your GMAT or GRE scores, and your professional experience.
+If you have not already taken statistics or microeconomics, it will strengthen your candidacy to do so before you apply.
 You can take whatever course is most convenient for you.
+If you are currently taking any courses to enhance your quantitative proficiency, describe them in the Additional Information section.